atlarge-research/apate/docs/examples.md

 ## Pod failure
 In this example, we will create a simple cluster of three worker nodes.
 We will run an nginx deployment on this cluster, which will fail ten seconds after the scenario has started.
+Note that Kubernetes will try to reschedule the failed pods, but they will fail again, resulting in an infinite loop.
+This is expected behaviour for deployments.

 ```yaml
 apiVersion: apate.opendc.org/v1